 Who collects the bikes?
 Is this at a cost of taxpayer's money?

-Airbike are responsible for monitoring and rebalancing the fleet.
+Airbike is responsible for monitoring and rebalancing the fleet.
 Airbike have agreed to terms within a land use permit for the management of the fleet, this includes fines and fees for the retrieval of bikes if Airbike does not meet the response times.
 Sanctions in the permit are on a cost recovery basis.

 What financial contribution is the ACT government making?